liderbug/bfcalendar/README.md

 The program has 2 locations:  Home and a sub-directory for administration controlled by htaccess.

 I was brought up being told if your table, in a relational database, was over 10 columns long - go back to the drawing board and start over. (a general rule)  And that Int searches were way faster than Char searches.
-To that end cal_entry has only that needed to display the calendar entry.
+To that end the table cal_entry has only that needed to display the calendar entry.
 The table cal_misc contains information for the Admin and any background apps - IE notifications.

 So after the initial "where were we" the program uses the system "cal" program to get an image of the month in question - day of week for day 1, days in the month.
 There are two types of entries: One time events IE a wedding and Repeating events IE Boy Scouts every Tuesday evening.